 - The Elementary Literacy Assessment (ELA) and Elementary Mathematics Assessment (EMA) occur at the end of Grade 6 - before the transition to intermediate school.
 The French Immersion ELA occurs at the end of Grade 5.

 - The Intermediate Mathematics Assessment (IMA) occurs at the end of Grade 9 - before the transition to high school.
 The IMA results are worth 10 per cent of the overall mark on your child’s report card.

-- The Secondary Mathematics Assessment (SMA) occurs at the end of semester (January and June) for Grade 11 students enrolled in Math 521A, Math 521B, Math 521M, and Math 521K.
-The SMA is worth 25 per cent (20 per cent for Math 512K) of the student’s overall mark for the course and replaces the final exam.
+- The Secondary Mathematics Assessment (SMA) occurs at the end of semester (January and June) for Grade 11 students enrolled in Math 521A, Math 521B, and Math 521M.
+The SMA is worth 25 per cent of the student’s overall mark for the course and replaces the final exam.

 How can I help my child prepare for the assessment?

 The best way to help prepare is to ensure that your child arrives at school well rested and ready to participate.
 While there is no need for special study for the literacy assessment, you can encourage your child to review what was learned throughout the year to prepare for the math assessment.

 When will I know my child's assessment results?